Housing and Residential Experience

 (615) 322-2591, vanderbilt.edu/ohare/

-Housing Assignments – Registration for the housing assignment process, and requests to live off-campus, takes place each spring.
-All undergraduate students currently enrolled at Vanderbilt must register online; access to the website requires a VUnetID and password.
+Housing Assignments – Registration for the housing assignment process, and requests to live off-campus for eligible students, takes place each spring.
+All undergraduate students who plan to enroll for the upcoming fall semester at Vanderbilt must register online; access to the website requires a VUnetID and password.
 The Office of Housing & Residential Experience publishes the Guide to the Housing Assignments Process each year, which is made available to all students.

-Campus – Vanderbilt offers a comprehensive plan in 22 locations that include meals in a retail environment, to-go meals in our convenience stores and flexibility through the use of Meal Money, Flex Meals and our unique local restaurant partners in Taste of Nashville.
+Campus Dining– Vanderbilt offers a comprehensive meal plan, redeemable at 17 on-campus locations that include meals in a retail environment, to-go meals in our convenience stores, and flexibility through the use of meal swipes, Meal Money, Flex Meals.
+Your Vanderbilt meal plan can also be used at 43 unique local restaurants, all within walking distance of the campus, through the Taste of Nashville program.

 Meal Plan participation is required for all students residing on-campus.
-First-year students are automatically enrolled in the First-Year Meal Plan.
-There is a minimum required meal plan for sophomores and juniors, but students always have the option to select a larger meal plan.
-Seniors are not required to have a meal plan.
+All residential students will be automatically enrolled into a meal plan according to their cohort year.
+First-year students receive The 21 Plan, sophomores and juniors receive The 19 Plan, and seniors receive The 14 Plan.
+All students have the option to select a larger meal plan to suit their preferences.
 To learn more about the various meal plans, visit campusdining.vanderbilt.edu/

-Students seeking dietary assistance should contact our Campus Dining Registered Dietitian at firstname.lastname@example.org and SAS (Student Access Services) with supporting medical documentation at email@example.com.
+Students seeking dietary and food allergy assistance should contact Campus Dining’s Registered Dietitian at firstname.lastname@example.org and SAS (Student Access Services) with supporting medical documentation at email@example.com.
 It is important that the information is given to be as complete as possible.
 Students should explain their special needs in detail and explain what is required to meet those needs.

 For more information, call SAS at (615) 322–4705.